pingcap/docs-cn/dev/reference/tools/data-migration/features/overview.md

     action: Ignore
 ```

-#### Only synchronize sharding DML statements
+#### Only replicate sharding DML statements

-To only synchronize sharding DML statements, configure the following two filtering rules:
+To only replicate sharding DML statements, configure the following two filtering rules:

-- `do-table-rule` only synchronizes the `create table`, `insert`, `update` and `delete` statements of all tables that match the `test_*`.`t_*` pattern.
+- `do-table-rule` only replicates the `create table`, `insert`, `update` and `delete` statements of all tables that match the `test_*`.`t_*` pattern.
-- `do-schema-rule` only synchronizes the `create database` statement of all schemas that match the `test_*` pattern.
+- `do-schema-rule` only replicates the `create database` statement of all schemas that match the `test_*` pattern.

 > **Note:**
 >
-> The reason why the `create database/table` statement is synchronized is that you can synchronize DML statements only after the schema and table are created.
+> The reason why the `create database/table` statement is replicated is that you can replicate DML statements only after the schema and table are created.

 ```yaml
 filters: